starship/starship/docs/config/README.md

 ## R

-The `r` module shows the currently installed version of R.
-The module will be shown if any of the following conditions are met:
+The `rlang` module shows the currently installed version of R. The module will be shown if any of the following conditions are met:

+- The current directory contains a file with the `.R` extension.
+- The current directory contains a file with the `.Rd` extension.
+- The current directory contains a file with the `.Rmd` extension.
+- The current directory contains a file with the `.Rproj` extension.
-- The current directory contains a <span class="x x-first x-last">file with `.r` extension</span>
+- The current directory contains a file with the `.Rsx` extension.
-- The current directory contains a `.Rproj` file
+- The current directory contains a `.Rprofile` file
+- The current directory contains a `.Rproj.user` folder

 ### Options